Novellara

 The Santo Stefano Collegiate Church is a valuable work of architecture by Lelio Orsi; the Fortress still maintains medieval and Renaissance structures in its walls.

 A collection of pharmaceutical ceramic jars of rare beauty is left from the old Jesuit pharmacy.
-The Gonzaga family archives are of exceptional interest, and the
+The Gonzaga family archives are of exceptional interest, and the Gonzaga Museum will become an absolute must for visitors of the interior of the fortress.

 And again the Beata Vergine della Fossetta Sanctuary and the Franco Tagliavini Municipal Theatre.